ryankazmerik/data-sci/README.md

     return True
 ```

+Docstring should be added to the line after a `def` so that users can understand what a function does or any stipulations with the function.
+As mentioned in [PEP 8](https://pep8.org/#documentation-strings), they are good to add for public functions, but not necessary for private functions.
+If the function is truly self-documenting then it can be omitted or parts of it can be omitted (if parameters are self-documenting, then don't describe them in the docstring).

+The largest benefit to adding docstring is if you are coding in VSCode, the intellisense will show you the docstring as you type.
+This can help when a docstring includes important details or examples of code for implementing a function.

+If you are writing a single comment (`#`) below/above a function, consider just making it a one-line docstring (`"""my docstring"""`) to support intellisense.

 White space should be added to the code to match the below requirements:
 1. after a function is defined / after the docstring of a function
 2. before a function is defined